 The following Owner-Managed Businesses guidance note Produced by Tolley in association with Philip Rutherford provides comprehensive and up to date tax information covering:

-The term ‘reasonable excuse’ is not defined in the legislation and therefore the meaning is continually being reassessed by the courts and should be seen “in light of all the circumstances of the particular case”.
+The term ‘reasonable excuse’ is not defined in the legislation and therefore the meaning is continually being reassessed by the courts and should be seen ‘in light of all the circumstances of the particular case’.

 Historically HMRC took a very hard line on what constituted a reasonable excuse for the late filing of a tax return or the late payment of tax.
 HMRC’s guidance has been and continues to be very restrictive on the circumstances in which a taxpayer can claim reasonable excuse.
 Recent case law has, in many cases, been very different from the expressed views of HMRC.

 HMRC considers reasonable excuse to be something that stops a person from meeting a tax obligation despite them having taken reasonable care to meet that obligation.
+HMRC should review each claim for a reasonable excuse based on the particular circumstances.

-In order to decide whether the excuse is reasonable, it is necessary to consider what a reasonable person who wanted to meet their obligation would have done in the same circumstances and decide if the action of the person met that standard as outlined by Judge Medd in
+In order to decide whether the excuse is reasonable, it is necessary to consider what a reasonable person who wanted to meet their obligation would have done in the same circumstances and decide if the action of the person met that standard as outlined by Judge Medd in The Clean Car Company.
+The HMRC guidance stresses that each case has to be considered separately, as circumstances that might give rise to a reasonable excuse for one person may not necessarily do so for another person.
+This was emphasised in Perrin, where the Upper

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.